 Showers, Scattered Storms

 EVANSVILLE, Ind.
-(WFIE) - A stubborn upper-level low will move into central Missouri ushering in decent chances for showers and thunderstorms through Thursday.
-The area of low pressure coupled with abundant moisture streaming in from the Gulf of Mexico will provide multiple rounds of showers mixed with thunderstorms.
-However, the severe storm threat is low through Wednesday.
+(WFIE) - A pesky upper level low will remain in Missouri ushering in decent chances for showers and thunderstorms through Thursday.
+The area of low pressure coupled with a plethora of moisture streaming in from the Gulf of Mexico will provide multiple rounds of showers mixed with scattered thunderstorms.
+There is a marginal risk for a few severe thunderstorms this afternoon through tonight.
+The primary concern will be damaging winds.

-Tuesday, mostly cloudy with a 70% chance of showers and thunderstorms.
-High temps will remain in the lower 80s with more clouds, then sun.
+Wednesday, mostly cloudy with a 70% chance of showers and thunderstorms.
+High temps will remain in the lower 80s with more clouds then sun.

 Copyright 2021 WFIE.
 All rights reserved.